 Three Ways to Get Your Students Involved in the Pumpkin Smash

-The annual Pumpkin Smash has successfully diverted over 93 tons of pumpkins from landfills – saving landfill space, hundreds of gallons of water, reducing greenhouse gas emissions and sending tons of nutrients back to local soil.
-It may be a bit late to host a collection site but your students can still be involved in this awesome community sustainability initiative!
+The annual Pumpkin Smash has successfully diverted over 380 tons of pumpkins from landfills – saving landfill space, hundreds of gallons of water, reducing greenhouse gas emissions and sending tons of nutrients back to restore our soil.
+If you haven’t already gotten started, it may be a bit late to host a collection site but your students can still be involved in this awesome community sustainability initiative!

 - Volunteer Smashers Needed: It’s a great volunteer opportunity for upper middle school and high school students.
 Many sites want to work with local students to help staff the event.
 Find a location nearest your school and reach out.
 Not sure who to contact?
 Email email@example.com and we’ll point you in the right direction.

-- Be a Pumpkin Smash Advocate – Help spread the word: Students of any age can print a fill-the-blank flier or poster, write in the local Pumpkin Smash address and post it around school.
+- Be a Pumpkin Smash Advocate – Help spread the word: Students of any age can print a fill-the-blank flier or poster, write in the local Pumpkin Smash info and share it – include it in your school’s virtual backpack.
 You can also send home Trick-or-Treat cards to share when handing out candy or out trick-or-treating.

-- Mobile Pumpkin Pick-up: Students can help divert pumpkins from the landfill by collecting jack-0-lanterns from neighbors and bringing them to their local Pumpkin Smash.
+- Mobile Pumpkin Pick-up: Students can help divert pumpkins from the landfill by collecting jack-o-lanterns from neighbors and bringing them to their local Pumpkin Smash.
+Do a little outreach ahead of time by offering residents the drop-off service so you can simply drop by and grab their pumpkins on Nov 7th.
 In the past, groups have brought multiple car loads of pumpkins from their neighborhoods, performing a service for their community members and the planet.